-Same functionality as the CAL Bit in the serial interface.
+Same functionality as the Cal bit in the serial interface.
 When this pin is high, all 32 channels acquire $V{\rm IN}$ simultaneously.

-MICROPROCESSOR INTERFACING

-AD5533 to ADSP-21xx Interface
+MICROPROCESSOR INTERFACING AD5533B to ADSP-21xx Interface

-The ADSP-21xx family of DSPs are easily interfaced to the AD5533 without the need for extra logic.
+The ADSP-21xx family of DSPs is easily interfaced to the AD5533B without the need for extra logic.

-A data transfer is initiated by writing a word to the Tx Register after the SPORT has been enabled.
-In a write sequence, data is clocked out on each rising edge of the DSP's serial clock and clocked into the AD5533 on the falling edge of its SCLK.
-In read back, 16 bits of data are clocked out of the AD5533 on each rising edge of SCLK and clocked into the DSP on the rising edge of SCLK. $D{\rm IN}$ is ignored.
-The valid 14 bits of data will be centered in the 16-bit Rx Register when using this configuration.
-The SPORT Control Register should be set up as follows:
+A data transfer is initiated by writing a word to the TX register after the SPORT has been enabled.
+In a write sequence, data is clocked out on each rising edge of the DSP's serial clock and clocked into the AD5533B on the falling edge of its SCLK.
+In readback, 16 bits of data are clocked out of the AD5533B on each rising edge of SCLK and clocked into the DSP on the rising edge of SCLK.
+D{IN} is ignored.
+The valid 14 bits of data will be centered in the 16-bit RX register when using this configuration.
+The SPORT control register should be set up as follows: